nerditation/cargo-dockside/README.md

-# Rust Toolbar for VS Code
+# Cargo Toolset for VS Code

 ## Overview

-The **Rust Toolbar** extension for Visual Studio Code provides a convenient toolbar for running common Rust commands directly from the editor.
+The **Cargo Toolset** extension for Visual Studio Code provides a convenient toolbar for running common Cargo commands directly from the editor.
 This extension streamlines your Rust development workflow by giving you easy access to essential Cargo commands through a custom toolbar.

 ![Extension Screenshot](https://github.com/calalalizade/vscode-cargo-toolset/blob/main/media/cargo-toolset.png)